TomPrograms/maritime-standard-routing/Readme.md

 #### createParams()

-createParams is used to create a list of URL parameters based on provided data - different engines can use data such as path, keys and match data from the regexp.
+createParams is used to create a list of URL parameters based on request path and keys - different engines can use data such as path, keys and match data from the regexp.

 ```js
 const { createParams } = require("maritime-standard-routing");